sasakiassociates/geo-png-db/README.md

 Most vector tiles are well suited to be rendered into GeoPngDB tiles as they use the same tiling scheme.
 A hybrid approach may be used to allow accurate global-scale representation of the vector tiles (using GeoPngDB) while also taking advantage of vector-enabled interactivity and rendering effects at greater zoom levels.
 This experience can be seamless and opaque to the end user.

+### Grid Viz
+[Grid Viz](https://eurostat.github.io/gridviz/) uses CSV for data and three.js point cloud for visualisation.
+This is essentially a vector-based representation of raster grids allowing fast representation of large datasets.
+All rows must be loaded as CSV data which imposes practical record limits for big data, but three.js point clouds can allow animation or other techniques not easily achieved through direct raster representation.
+The approach is quite different, but included here because the capabilities may appear superficially similar.

+### imMens
+[imMens: Real-time Visual Querying of Big Data](https://github.com/uwdata/imMens) ([PDF paper](https://sfu-db.github.io/cmpt884-fall16/Papers/immens.pdf)) is a very similar solution for encoding data image tiles, querying and displaying them on the GPU. imMens offers sophisticated solutions for aggregation and binning, and support for 5 dimensional data cubes.
+The open source library is not being actively developed, but certain aspects of their approach could be useful in expanding the capabilities of "record-lookup" datasets.